.

 The flash point of a substance is the lowest temperature at which it is ignitable by an external burning source.
 The auto-ignition temperature is the minimum temperature at which the substance will automatically ignite in the atmosphere without an external ignition source.
 In simple terms, flash point requires an external igniting source while auto-ignition temperature does not require an external burning source.

-There is no direct correlation between the auto-ignition temperature and the vapour pressure or flash point of the gas.
+There is no direct correlation between the auto-ignition temperature and the vapour pressure or Flash Point – Definition and Pronunciationflash point of the gas.
 Therefore, it is the flash point that is used for the flammability classification of gases, rather than the auto-ignition temperature, as the most likely ignition sources are external flames or sparks.

 However, the auto-ignition temperature becomes important to consider in the event of gas release onto adjacent steam pipes or other hot surfaces, so this information is also provided in table 6.